Encoding classical information into quantum resources: Applications

 Now, following the definition given in Ref.~\cite{bartlett2004decoherence}, $S$ and $R$ have a private classical communication scheme employing a shared reference frame related to a group $G$, if $S$ can prepare $M$ orthogonal states $\sigma_m$, such that $\G(\sigma_m)=\rho_0$ for all $m$ and some fixed state $\rho_0$.
 This means that $S$ can send one of $M$ perfectly distinguishable messages to $R$, while at the same time for the eavesdropper $E$ all these messages will be completely indistinguishable, and so the communication will be secure.
 Through Eq.~\eqref{eq:constr_2}, it is then clear that if for a state $\rho$ there exists $M$ encodings into resources destroyed by $\G$, then $S$ and $R$ have a private classical communication scheme: $S$ prepares one of the states $\E_m(\rho)$ that are (almost) perfectly distinguishable by $R$, but for $E$ they are all described by $\G(\E_m(\rho))=\G(\rho)$.
-Note however, that for the asymptotic result to hold for private communication using $\rho^{\otimes N}$, $S$ and $R$ require many copies of uncorrelated reference frames -- otherwise $E$ can learn the orientation of the reference frame from the first few copies of $\rho$.
-Alternatively, one could use the setup of $\G_{\rm col}$: namely, instead of performing the asymptotic analysis as in Theorem~\ref{thm:asymptotic}, one could use the one-shot bounds and increase the number of parties that $\G_{\rm col}$ twirls over (i.e.\ we go $n \to \infty$ keeping $N = 1$).
+Thus, each state $\rho$ specifies a private communication scheme allowing for the secure communication of $\log M$ bits, and our Theorem~\ref{thm:single-shot} provides upper and lower bounds for $\log M$ in the single-shot regime.
+Optimising the information spectrum relative entropy between $\rho$ and $\G(\rho)$ over all states $\rho$ then yields the optimal scheme for secure communication.